Golbstein/Keras-segmentation-deeplab-v3.1/README.md

 # Keras DeepLab V3.1+

-**DeepLab V3+ for Semantic Image Segmentation With Subpixel Upsampling layer Implementation in Keras**
+**DeepLab V3+ for Semantic Image Segmentation With Subpixel Upsampling Layer Implementation in Keras**

 DeepLab is a state-of-art deep learning model for semantic image segmentation.
 Original DeepLabV3 can be reviewed here: [DeepLab Paper](https://arxiv.org/pdf/1606.00915)